Letter 191: No doubt you and your friends often discuss Phoenicia -- one praising the nature of its soil, another the tempering...

 education booksfriendshiphumorimperial politicsslavery captivity

-But I would define this man as the finest thing in Phoenicia, after the temples of the gods.
-And he himself worships at those temples -- that is the first of his virtues, that he understands the divine.
-What to rank second and third I cannot say, for all his qualities are equal to one another.
+But for my part I define this man [Hierius] as the most beautiful thing in Phoenicia, after the temples of the gods, that is.
+These he himself reverences, and this is the first of the excellent things in him, that he knows the divine.
+What I should set as second and third I do not know, for all his qualities are equal to one another.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.